emonhoque/show-tracker-v2/README.md

 3. **Set up the database**
    - Create a new project in Supabase
-   - Go to SQL Editor and run the contents of `database-schema.sql`
+   - Go to SQL Editor and run the contents of `database-complete-setup.sql`
+   - This single file sets up tables, indexes, and optimized RLS policies

 4. **Configure environment variables**
    Create a `.env.local` file in the root directory: